 We aim to provide a multidisciplinary service offering a holistic set of treatment options that can ease the pain felt by fibro sufferers.

-Dr Deepak Ravindran is lead consultant in pain medicine at the Royal Berkshire Hospital in Reading.
+Dr Deepak Ravindran is a Consultant Pain and MSK Specialist at Circle Rehabilitation.
+He is also lead consultant in pain medicine at the Royal Berkshire Hospital in Reading.
 His special clinical expertise includes fibromyalgia, complex regional pain syndrome and cancer pain.
 He firmly believes pain disorders should be treated as early as possible with excellent quality rehabilitation and appropriate use of multidisciplinary techniques.

 His team at the Royal Berkshire won first prize in the General Patient category at the National Grunenthal Pain awards in May 2017; his private clinic received the whatclinic.com 2014 award for customer service, and he has been awarded the certificate of excellence by iwantgreatcare.org for 2017.